-Enter your deduction for contributions to a pension, profit-sharing, or annuity plan, or plan for the benefit of your employees.
-If the plan included you as a self-employed person, enter contributions made as an employer on your behalf on Form 1040, line 28, or Form 1040NR, line 28, not on Schedule C.
+Enter your deduction for the contributions you made for the benefit of your employees to a pension, profit-sharing, or annuity plan (including SEP, SIM-PLE, and SARSEP plans described in Pub.
+560).
+If the plan included you as a self-employed person, enter the contributions made as an employer on your behalf on Form 1040, line 28, or Form 1040NR, line 28, not on Schedule C.